Which is better, Teams or Zoom?

 9. Does bandwidth or technical performance differ between Zoom vs Teams?

-Both Zoom and Teams perform well, but Zoom is often noted for better stability and high-quality video on weaker connections, thanks to its video-first design.
-Teams carries more collaboration overhead (document sharing, chat, channels) which sometimes impacts performance in large external sessions.
-If global audience with mixed bandwidth is a concern, Zoom is the safer choice.
+Both Zoom and Teams perform well, but Zoom is often noted for stability and strong video performance, even on weaker connections, thanks to its video-first design.

 10. What are the hidden costs when comparing Zoom vs Teams for virtual events?

-Hidden costs can include add-ons (webinar licensing, advanced branding, attendee management) for Zoom, or higher-tier Microsoft 365 licences for Teams to unlock certain event features.
-Also consider training, production support, branding design and external participant access.
-Even if Teams seems cheaper because it’s included in Microsoft 365, you may still incur costs to make it event-ready.
+You should also consider training, speaker support, branding design, production management and external participant access.
+Even if Teams seems cheaper because it is included in Microsoft 365, you may still incur costs to make it event-ready.